th-otto/MagicOnLinux/README.md

 Replace "HOSTBIOS/EN" with "HOSTBIOS/DE" or "HOSTBIOS/FR" for German or French.
 Replace "English" with "de" or "fr" for German or French.
 But, however, the Atari's language can be changed later via config file or command line.

+Optionally adapt some default values in "CMakeLists.txt".

 Without gxmessage you will not see error message dialogues, instead the text will be printed to stderr only.

-You might replace CMAKE_BUILD with "Debug" (to get debug log output) or omit this parameter.
+You might replace CMAKE_BUILD_TYPE with "Debug" (to get debug log output) or omit this parameter.

 Alternatively you can put your Atari root file system (drive C:) and kernel (MAGICLIN.OS) anywhere and configure the emulator accordingly.